Funding for Service Projects

 To harness the potential of the next generation of leaders from campuses around the world, President Clinton launched CGI University (CGI U) in 2007.
 Each year, CGI U convenes a meeting where students, youth organizations, and renowned experts come together to turn ideas into action.
 To participate, students submit applications directly to CGI U. Accepted students will work with NYU mentors to develop their projects and attend the annual CGI U conference.
 Learn more.

-Applications are due early in the spring semester, and award recipients will receive notifications in mid-March.
+Applications for summer 2022 can be found on NYU Engage and are due on January 17, 2022 at 11:59pm ET.
+Award recipients will receive notifications in mid-March.
 For official deadlines, visit the Davis Projects for Peace website.
 Funding is limited to $10,000.
 However, projects with larger budgets are welcome; securing co-funding from other sources is encouraged.
 Undergraduate students are eligible to submit proposals.
 Groups of students from the same campus, as well as individual students, may submit proposals.
 Learn more.